Duo integrates with your Fortinet FortiGate SSL VPN to add two-factor authentication to FortiClient VPN access.

 A completed config file that uses Active Directory should look something like:

-[radius_server_auto]section to use a port other than 1812, use the CLI to change the RADIUS port on your FortiGate.
-Consult your FortiGate documentation for more information.
+[radius_server_auto] section to use a port other than 1812, use the command-line interface (CLI) to change the RADIUS port on your FortiGate (port 1814 shown in the following example).

 net start DuoAuthProxy